-When (not if) you have to troubleshoot any issue, there's much fewer people that can help you with your problems.
-It's a support nightmare, stay away unless you know well how the installer works very well and you know what the installer ads on it's own.
+When (not if) you have to troubleshoot an issue, there are much fewer people that can help you with your problems.
+It's a support nightmare, stay away unless you know well how the installer works very well and you know what the installer ads on its own.
 You've been warned.

 Which Cloud VPS provider?

 There are so many VPS offerings out there that it's just impossible to know them all, so I'm going to mention just 3 very good options.
 Technically, any VPS has exactly the same features, what varies is the reliability of the provider and the extra services offered to complement the VPSs.